Costa RicaOfficial Name: Republic of Costa Rica

 Medical tourists should confirm that the facilities and professionals they intend to use are accredited and have an acceptable level of care.
 They should also purchase medical evacuation insurance before travelling, and should confirm that the cost and payment for their treatment is clearly understood by both parties.
 Persons with unpaid or disputed debts in Costa Rica may be legally prevented from leaving the country.

 Medical care in San Jose is generally adequate, but is limited in areas outside of San Jose.
 There are limited beds in the emergency room at the largest hospital in the Liberia zone, an area frequented by U.S. tourists.
-In other more remote areas basic medical equipment may not be available.
+In other more remote areas, basic medical equipment may not be available.
 Ambulances may not have emergency equipment and can sometimes offer nothing more than transport.
-Most prescription and over-the-counter medications are available throughout Costa Rica.
+Most prescription and over-the-counter medications are available throughout Costa Rica; however, some U.S. citizens travel regularly to the United States to fill prescriptions that are unavailable in Costa Rica.

 Doctors and hospitals often expect immediate cash payment for health services, and U.S. medical insurance is not always valid outside the United States.
 A list of local doctors and medical facilities can be obtained from the U.S. Embassy in San Jose’s website.
 An ambulance may be summoned by calling 911.
-Most ambulances provide transportation but little or no medical assistance.
+As previously noted, ambulances provide transportation but may offer little or no medical assistance.

-Malaria can occur in some rural locations, but is not commonly encountered.
-However, Costa Rica regularly experiences outbreaks of dengue fever in much of the country.
+Malaria can occur in some rural locations.
+Costa Rica regularly experiences outbreaks of dengue fever in much of the country.
 Unlike some of the other mosquito-borne illnesses, there is no medical prophylactic or curative regimen for dengue.
 Travelers should take precautions against being bitten by mosquitoes to reduce the chance of contracting the illness, such as avoiding standing water, wearing long sleeves and pants in both day and night, and applying insect repellent with DEET regularly.
 On July 2, 2013, the Ministry of Health declared a health alert due to the increase in cases of dengue.

 Travel & Transportation